-Target observer coverage is 100% on purse seine vessels over 24 m during all the annual fishing season and on all purse seiners involved in joint fishing operations.
-In addition, observers shall be present during all transfer of bluefin tuna to the cages.
-The Recommendation was to enter into force essentially after the purse seine fishing season was over, and therefore Contracting Parties were asked to use their own Contracting Party observer programs if they wished to fully implement the provisions of this recommendation even before it was officially in force.
-A call for tenders has been issued with a view to award the contract before next year's fishing season.
+Target observer coverage is 100% on purse seine vessels over 24 m during the entire annual fishing season and on all purse seiners involved in joint fishing operations.
+In addition, observers shall be present during all transfer 224 of bluefin tuna to the cages.
+The Recommendation was to enter into force essentially after the purse seine fishing season was over, and therefore Contracting Parties were asked to use their own Contracting Party observer programs if they wished to fully implement the provisions of this Recommendation even before it was officially in force.
+A call for tenders has been issued with a view to award the contract before the 2010 fishing season.